LINDLEY CENTER FOR STEM EDUCATION

 Student gathering spaces are an intentional design component of the building.
 Throughout the Lindley Center for STEM Education, there are areas for students to come together to collaborate, study, meet, and support one another.
 Pictured below is the Learning Staircase, which connects the first and second floors and creates a hub of learning as students enter or move around the building.
 The second floor has designated student club space and multiple alcoves are situated throughout the building for students.

-The MESA (Mathematics, Engineering, Science Achievement) Program will be located on the first floor adjacent to STEM academic programs, moving from its current location in Bertolini Hall.
-MESA for decades has successfully supported first generation and financially challenged students transfer to four-year institutions as STEM majors.
+MESA (Mathematics, Engineering, and Science Achieve) Program for decades has successfully supported first generation and financially challenged students transfer to four-year institutions as STEM majors.
 One important activity of MESA is engaging students in research projects among its wide range of retention activities.
 By being adjacent to the Innovation Center, this co-location will create more opportunities for MESA students to engage in hands-on learning.

 EXPANDED CHEMISTRY & PHYSICS LABS